 Definition of a Field

-CSGA is offering a document to assist growers, assignees and ASCIS with the definition of a “Field”.
-This document can be useful when trying to determine whether separate applications are required for field inspections.
+The CSGA’s Field Definition Support Document provides growers, assignees, and ASCIS with a common definition of a “Field”.
+This document, and the examples found within, can be useful when trying to determine whether separate applications are required for field inspections.

 Don’t hesitate to contact us if you need help completing your application.
 Contact us via email or 613-236-0497 ext.
 8803.
 There is also an online chat feature available on the website to connect you with our office during business hours.